Updated August 2024

 The Elementary and Secondary Education Act of 1965, as amended; 20 U.S.C.
 6601-6641 created Title II, Part A.

-The recruitment, development, and retention of school teachers and leaders is more important today than ever.
+The recruitment, development, and retention of schoolteachers and leaders is more important than ever.
 Title II, Part A: Teacher and Principal Training and Recruitment provides state agencies and local school districts essential federal investments for this purpose.
 The purpose of the Title II program is to improve academic achievement of all students by increasing access to effective educators.
 Title II provides grants to state educational agencies (SEAs) and subgrants to local educational agencies (LEAs).
+The goal of program is to:

-increase student achievement consistent with the challenging State academic standards,
+Increase student achievement consistent with the challenging State academic standards,

-improve the quality and effectiveness of teachers, principals, and other school leaders,
+Improve the quality and effectiveness of teachers, principals, and other school leaders,

-increase the number of teachers, principals, and other school leaders who are effective in improving student academic achievement in schools, and provide low-income and students of color greater access to effective teachers, principals, and other school leaders.
+Increase the number of teachers, principals, and other school leaders who are effective in improving student academic achievement in schools, and

 In exchange for receiving funds, state educational agencies and school districts are held accountable to the public for improvements in academic achievement.
 Title II, Part A, also provides these agencies the flexibility to use these funds creatively to address challenges to teacher quality.
 This can be accomplished through teacher preparation and qualifications of new teachers, recruitment and hiring, induction, professional development, teacher retention, or the need for more capable principals and assistant principals to serve as effective school leaders.